-- Tenants in common can be between two or more persons who are related or who are unrelated.
+- Tenants in common can be between two or more persons who are related or who are unrelated; the relationship between the parties, if any, makes no difference.
 Husbands and wives can hold title as tenants in common.
 John Smith, Mary Johnson and Tallulah Bankhead can hold title together as tenants in common.

 - Ownership can be held in equal shares or unequal shares.
 For example, John could hold 50% ownership, Mary 25% and Tallulah 25%.

 - Co-tenants have the right to possess the property by one tenant or by all the tenants.
 Tallulah can live in the property by herself or share the property with John and Mary.
 Neither tenant can exclude the other.

 - Upon death, the interest of the deceased co-tenant will pass to the co-tenant's heirs.
 If Tallulah died, John would still hold 50%, Mary would own 25%, but Tallulah's 25% would pass to whomever she designated in her will.